robcarver17/pysystemtrade/docs/production.md

 - Interactive brokers
    - interactive brokers Gateway will need to have the ip address of all relevant machines that connect to it in the whitelist
-   - you will need to modify the `private_config.yaml` system configuration file so it connects to a different IP address `ib_ipaddress: '192.168.0.10'`
+   - you will need to modify the `private_config.yaml` system configuration file, so it connects to a different IP address `ib_ipaddress: '192.168.0.10'`
 - Mongodb
    - Add an ip address to the `bind_ip` line in the `/etc/mongod.conf` file to allow connections from other machines `eg bind_ip=localhost, 192.168.0.10`
    - You may need to change your firewall settings, either UFW (`sudo ufw enable`, `sudo ufw allow 27017 from 192.168.0.10`) or iptables
-   - you will need to modify the `private_config.yaml` system configuration file so it connects to a different IP address `mongo_host: 192.168.0.13`
+   - you will need to modify the `private_config.yaml` system configuration file, so it connects to a different IP address `mongo_host: 192.168.0.13`
    - you may want to enforce [further security protocol](https://docs.mongodb.com/manual/administration/security-checklist/)
 - [Process configuration](#process-configuration); you will want to specify different machine names for each process in your private YAML config file.

 ### Backup machine

 If you are running your implementation locally, or on a remote server that is not a cloud, then you should seriously consider a backup machine.
-The backup machine should have an up to date environment containing all the relevant applications, code and libraries, and on a regular basis you should update the local data stored on that machine (see [backup](#data-backup)).
-The backup machine doesn't need to be turned on at all times, unless you are trading in such a way that a one hour period without trading would be critical (in my experience, one hour is the maximum time to get a backup machine on line assuming the code is up to date, and the data is less than 24 hours stale).
+The backup machine should have an up-to-date environment containing all the relevant applications, code and libraries, and on a regular basis you should update the local data stored on that machine (see [backup](#data-backup)).
+The backup machine doesn't need to be turned on at all times, unless you are trading in such a way that a one-hour period without trading would be critical (in my experience, one hour is the maximum time to get a backup machine online assuming the code is up-to-date, and the data is less than 24 hours stale).
 I also encourage you to perform a scheduled 'failover' on regular basis: stop the live machine running (best to do this at a weekend), copy across any data to the backup machine, start up the backup machine.
 The live machine then becomes the backup.

 ### Multiple systems

 You may want to run multiple trading systems on a single machine.
 Common use cases are:

 - You want to run relative value systems *
-- You want different systems for different time frames (eg intra day and slower trading) *
+- You want different systems for different time frames (eg intraday and slower trading) *
 - You want different systems for different asset classes eg stocks and ETFs, or futures
 - You want to run the same system, but for different trading accounts (pysystemtrade can't handle multiple accounts natively)
 - You want a paper trading and live trading system

 *for these cases I plan to implement functionality in pysystemtrade so that it can handle them in the same system.

 To handle this I suggest having multiple copies of the pysystemtrade environment.
 You will have a single crontab, but you will need multiple script, echos and other directories.
-You will need to change the private config file so it points to different MongoDB database names.
-If you don't want multiple copies of certain data (eg prices) then you should hardcode the database_name in the relevant files whenever a connection is made eg mongo_db = mongoDb(database_name='whatever').
+You will need to change the private config file, so it points to different MongoDB database names.
+If you don't want multiple copies of certain data (eg prices) then you should hard code the database_name in the relevant files whenever a connection is made eg mongo_db = mongoDb(database_name='whatever').
 See storing futures and spot FX data for more detail.

-Finally you should set the field `ib_idoffset` in the private config file `private/private_config.yaml` so that there is no chance of duplicate clientid connections; setting one system to have an id offset of 1, the next offset 1000, and so on should be sufficient.
+Finall, you should set the field `ib_idoffset` in the private config file `private/private_config.yaml` so that there is no chance of duplicate clientid connections; setting one system to have an id offset of 1, the next offset 1000, and so on should be sufficient.

 ## Code and configuration management